Not a Trampoline: Release

 On March 4, 2014, Rob Cantor announced Not a Trampoline as his solo debut album, alongside releasing "Old Bike" as its lead single with a music video.
 "Ghost" followed as the second single on March 19, and "All I Need Is You" with a video as the third single on April 9.
 The album was independently released on April 14, 2014.
 These videos were independently made on a low budget, primarily utilizing help from friends and volunteers.
 Cantor worked alongside other directors to organize the productions, focusing on entertainment value.
-A music video for "The Rendezvous" was released on September 9, depicting an old woman and young man at a party becoming sexually involved and adventuring through the city.
+A music video for "The Rendezvous" was released on September 9, depicting an old woman and a young man at a party becoming sexually involved and adventuring through the city before her suicide by drug overdose.
 Originally pitched as a comedic concept, the final production was portrayed in a dark tone.
 Following its release, featured artist Madi Diaz requested to be removed from the video's credits.

 On July 1, 2014, Cantor released a video performance with Horowitz of "Perfect" while doing 29 celebrity impressions.
 It received wide press coverage as a viral video, amassing 6.5 million views on YouTube in its first week.
 When inquired by Today about its spread, Cantor stated "I'm so glad people enjoy the clip, and I'm even happier they seem to dig the song!"
 He then published a behind-the-scenes video on July 9, revealing that the impressions were lip synced with home movie editing designed to make it seem real.

 Stephen Peltzer of Westchester Productions, Cantor's representative, described it as "a carefully orchestrated effort", aiming to promote the album.
 On October 30, 2025, Cantor announced a physical issue of Not a Trampoline on CD and three vinyl variants, which were released on November 14.
 The edition features "Lightshine", re-recorded drumming by Federman, and new mixing by Gregtronic.
 Federman recorded the album's drums in late June 2025 alongside Cantor's upcoming second solo studio album.